raystanza/raystanza.github.io/all_collections/_posts/2024-04-22-getting-started-with-monero.md

   card:    "summary_large_image"
   creator: "@realcaptgeech"
 ---
-In the digital wilderness, where the 👁️‍🗨️ eyes of surveillance loom large, privacy is not merely a luxury—it is a fundamental right.
+In the digital wilderness, where the 👁️‍🗨️ eyes of surveillance loom large, privacy is not merely a luxury-it is a fundamental right.
 For those committed to maintaining absolute anonymity, 🛡️ Monero (XMR) emerges as the beacon of privacy.
 Running a full node Monero wallet represents the pinnacle of personal sovereignty and data security in the cryptocurrency world.
 Let's dive into why Monero is the currency of choice for privacy purists and how to set up a full node wallet.

 ## Why Monero?

 Monero stands apart in the realm of cryptocurrencies, dedicated entirely to anonymity and privacy. 🔒 Its architecture employs Ring Signatures and Stealth Addresses, cloaking the sender, amount, and recipient of transactions.
-This obfuscation ensures that transactions are not just untraceable, but also unlinkable—making Monero a shield against the ever-intrusive gaze of external observers. 🕵️‍♂️
+This obfuscation ensures that transactions are not just untraceable, but also unlinkable-making Monero a shield against the ever-intrusive gaze of external observers. 🕵️‍♂️

 ## Step 1: Preparing to Run a Full Node